PacktPublishing/Hands-On-Microservices-with-CSharp-8-and-.NET-Core-3-Third-Edition/README.md

 This is the code repository for [Hands-On Microservices with C# 8 and .NET Core 3.0 - Third Edition ](https://www.packtpub.com/web-development/hands-on-microservices-with-c-8-and-net-core-3-0-third-edition?utm_source=github&utm_medium=repository&utm_campaign=9781789617948), published by Packt.

-**Refactor you monolith architecture into microservices using Azure**
+**Refactor your monolith architecture into microservices using Azure**

 ## What is this book about?
 The microservice architectural style promotes the development of complex applications as a suite of small services based on specific business capabilities.
 With this book, you'll take a hands-on approach to build microservices and deploy them using ASP .NET Core and Microsoft Azure.